-We’re reasonable people here at Powwownow, and even we accept that there are some occasions when a conference call just isn’t enough, and you need a face to face meeting.
+We’re reasonable people here at Powwownow, and even we accept that there are some occasions when a conference call just isn’t enough and you need a face to face meeting.
 Still, if you’re going to meet up, why not do it in style?
-We’ve had a look around and come up with 10 great places to meet in London – feel free to add your own, as there are many many more!
+So we’ve come up with the top 10 places to meet – because life’s too short to just meet at average places to drink average coffee.

 5. In the Park